nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

 In practice this SHOULD be populated where available although not mandatory.

+Where a set of ServiceDefinitions provide a set of unified content, they must share a common version.

 ### publisher ###

 Population of the publisher element is optional.